-National Western sponsors a health care plan that was amended in 2004 to provide postretirement benefits to certain fully-vested individuals.
+National Western sponsors two health care plans that were amended in 2004 to provide postretirement benefits to certain fully-vested individuals.
 The plan is unfunded.
 A December 31 measurement date is used for the plan.
 A detail of plan disclosures related to the plan is provided below: